tahoe-lafs/tahoe-lafs/docs/configuration.rst

 A second file "``BASEDIR/introducers``" configures introducers.
 It is necessary to write all FURL entries into this file.
-Each line in this file contains exactly one FURL entry.
+Each line in this file contains exactly one FURL entry (except lines beginning with ``#`` which are ignored).
 For backward compatibility reasons, any "``introducer.furl``" entry found in ``tahoe.cfg`` file will automatically be copied into this file.
 Keeping any FURL entry in tahoe.cfg file is not recommended for new users.

 The item descriptions below use the following types: